dreamind/ix/workshops/infrastructure/index.md

 <img src="images/image001.png">

-Figure 1: the configuration screen for Putty.
+*Figure 1*: the configuration screen for Putty.
 Put in the hostname “www.unimelb.edu.au”,port “80”, connection type “Raw”, Close window on exit “Never”.

 Open notepad and write the following HTTP request information as shown in figure 2.

 <img src="images/image002.png">

-Figure 2: HTTP text to copy into the Putty window
+*Figure 2*: HTTP text to copy into the Putty window

 As the webpage returned will likely be large, you may need to set the scrollable size by editing the Lines of Scrollback to “20000” under the Window section, as shown in figure 3.

 <img src="images/image003.png">

-Figure 3: configuring the scroll size of the Putty window
+*Figure 3*: configuring the scroll size of the Putty window

 **Question 1**